-How to Properly Dispose of Patient Records
+How To Properly Dispose of Patient Records in DC, MD & VA

-Whether you run a hospital, insurance agency, medical billing company, or another health care organization, you are subject to the HIPAA Privacy Rule.
+Whether you run a hospital, insurance agency, medical billing company, or another healthcare organization, you are subject to the HIPAA Privacy Rule.
 This requires you to safeguard medical records to protect your patients’ privacy.
 When the time comes to discard patient records, you might be wondering about the approved disposal methods available to you.
 Shredding is one of the best options because it’s easy, convenient, time-saving, and completely secure.

-How Long to Retain Medical Records
+How Long Should You Retain Medical Records in DC, MD & VA?

 Medical record retention requirements vary by state.
 If you live in the DC area, here are the laws that apply to you: